-The test has the following characteristics:
+The test has the following features:

-- It is administered online
+- It is a Computer-based standardized test.

-- It is a multiple-choice test (except for the essay section)
+- It is a multiple-choice test (except for the essay section).

-- It adapts to your level of ability*
+- It adapts to your level of ability*.

-*The test uses computer-adaptive testing technology to select test questions that are best suited for each test taker; i.e., the test will give you questions based on how you have performed on the questions up till that point.
+*The test uses computer-adaptive testing technology to select test questions that are best suited for each test taker; i.e., the test will give you questions based on how you have performed on the questions up till that time.

 Habib University administers the test at its campus in Karachi.
-In other cities, it is administrated at the identified spaces under the supervision of HU team
+In other cities, it is administrated at the identified spaces under the supervision of HU team.

 Time required to complete the Test

-English component of CEE
+English component of Entrance Examination

-The Essay Writing section will ask you to write a five-paragraph persuasive essay (approximately 350–500 words) on the given topic.
+The Essay Writing section will ask you to write a five-paragraph essay (approximately 350–500 words) on the given topic.
 You will not be allowed to use a dictionary or other outside resources, but you may use plain scratch paper to plan your essay and write your rough draft(s).

 You will be provided with an essay prompt.
 An essay prompt is a short passage adapted from some authentic text.
 Following the passage is an essay assignment that requires the student to focus on the issue addressed in the passage.
 Prompts are free of technical or specific literary references and do not require specialized knowledge.
-The prompts are designed to stimulate critical thinking and are relevant to any number of fields and interests.
+They are designed to stimulate critical thinking and are relevant to any number of fields and interests.
 The essay gives you an opportunity to show how effectively you can develop and express your ideas in writing.
 You should support your position with appropriate reasoning and examples.

 The position you take will not influence your score.
 Your essay will be given a holistic score that represents how clearly and effectively you expressed your position.
 The following six characteristics of writing will be considered:

-The extent to which you present information in a unified and coherent manner, clearly addressing the issue.
+- Purpose and Focus: The extent to which you present information in a unified and coherent manner, clearly addressing the issue.

-The extent to which you communicate a point of view and demonstrate reasoned relationships between ideas.
+- Critical Thinking: The extent to which you communicate a point of view and demonstrate reasoned relationships between ideas.

-The extent to which you order and connect ideas.
+- Organization and Structure: The extent to which you order and connect ideas.

-The extent to which you develop and support ideas.
+- Development and Support: The extent to which you develop and support ideas.

-The extent to which you craft sentences and paragraphs, demonstrating control of vocabulary, voice and structure.
+- Sentence Variety and Style: The extent to which you craft sentences and paragraphs, demonstrating control of vocabulary, voice and structure.

-The extent to which you express ideas using standard written English.
+- Mechanical Conventions: The extent to which you express ideas using standard written English.

 - Ability to add, subtract, multiply, and divide whole numbers and fractions; recognize equivalent fractions and mixed numbers; take squares and square roots.